The Galaxy Brain Printing Library

-The Galaxy Brain Printing Library is made of two machines: our risograph, Animal, and our 3D Printer, Rizzo.
+The Galaxy Brain Printing Library is made of three machines: our risograph, Animal, and our 3D Printers, Rizzo and Rowlf.
 All library members now have access to these machines through us, with some stipulations.
-Any library member can, every year, print up to 100 two-color sheets spread across at most 4 masters on Animal, and can print for up to 3 hours on Rizzo.
+Any library member can, every year, print up to 100 two-color sheets spread across at most 4 masters on Animal, and can print for up to 3 hours on Rizzo or Rowlf.

 Anything that is already in the public domain, or listed on an eligible site like thingiverse, is available for print.
 If a member wants to print their own designs, they must license them into the public domain (CC0).